II. Epidemiology

 1. Location: retro-orbital Headache

-3. Timing: Chronic Daily Headache, worse on awakening
+3. Timing: Chronic Daily Headache with an often insidious onset, worse on awakening

 4. Characteristics: Throbbing Headache